postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 Z has changed
 ```

-Notice that members of the `MovingVertex3D` type don't have an explicit `[NotifyPropertyChanged]` attribute.
+Observe that members of the `MovingVertex3D` type don't have an explicit `[NotifyPropertyChanged]` attribute.
 The aspect is inherited from the base class.